LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 The terms written by the debugger can be quite large depending on the application being debugged.
-As described in the previous section, the debugger accepts a command to set the maximum write term depth for compound terms.
-This commmand requires that the used backend supports the non-standard but common ``write_term/3`` predicate ``max_depth/1`` option.
-When the compound term being written is deeply nested, the sub-terms are only written up to the specified depth.
+As described in the previous section, the debugger accepts the ``<`` command to set the maximum write term depth for compound terms.
+This commmand requires that the used :term:`backend Prolog compiler` supports the non-standard but common ``max_depth/1`` option for the ``write_term/3`` predicate.
+When the compound term being written is deeply nested, the sub-terms are only written up to the specified depth with the omitted sub-terms replaced usually by ``...``.
 For example:

 ::

    | ?- write_term([0,1,2,3,4,5,6,7,8,9], [max_depth(5)]).

    [0,1,2,3,4|...]
    yes